 - There are some special accounts which need more attention and care while entering conversion balances.
 For bank account, you are required to enter balance as per your bank statement.
 Receivable should be total of all outstanding invoices.
 Payable should be total of all outstanding bills.

 The setting of xero is easy but every business is different so we recommend consult your accountant while setting Xero.
-You can get our accounting service and save 50% for first 10 hours.
 Contact here to start.

 Step 7-Set up tax rate in xero: